 Early Notables of the Dolleray family (pre 1700)

-in 1605.
-For this illustrious family, there is a Doyley vault in...
-Another 43 words (3 lines of text) are included under the topic Early Dolleray Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Dolleray Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: John Owly, who settled in Virginia in 1626; Jno Dule, who arrived in Virginia in 1656; Robt.
 Doyley, who came to Maryland in 1657; Jno Doyley, who came to Virginia in 1663.

 Related Stories +